youwe-tutorials/IELTS/Academic/Reading/1/Section_3.md

 D Amateur data is produced by wrong candidates.

-38. Mark Schwartz used the example of leaves to illustrate that
+Q 38.
+Mark Schwartz used the example of leaves to illustrate that

 A amateur records can’t be used.